gelisam/hawk/doc/tutorial.md

 each user
 - `fst` extracts the first field of the highest user

-The code is both long and ugly.
+This code is both long and ugly.
 We can make it cleaner by adding some utilities in `~/.hawk/prelude.hs`.
 First of all we need a way to convert `ByteString` to `Int` like: